 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR and COI.

-- Failure to comply with items 1 and 2 of the Awardee Requirements will result in suspension of Social Sciences Grant funding and faculty becoming ineligible for future seed grant competitions sponsored by the Office of Research.
+- Failure to comply with any of the Awardee Requirements will result in suspension of Social Sciences grant funding and faculty becoming ineligible for future seed grant competitions sponsored by the UT Dallas Office of Research and Innovation.

-- The Social Sciences Grant award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research through the Social Sciences Grant Program.”
+- The Social Sciences grant award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research and Innovation through the Social Sciences grant program.”